dystopia2017/Obfuscated-Usenet-Posting-Script/README.md

 **About:** <br>
 OUPS is a simple Windows batch script that ties together a few CLI applications and makes Obfuscated posting to usenet simple.
-Each post will have random and unique file names, directory names, poster names and subjects.
+Each post will have a random and unique file name, directory name, poster name and subject.
 Each post will have a random and unique 127 character password.
 The archives have encrypted filenames.
 The usenet group that will be used for posting will be a random choice from the ten largest groups.
 After posting the only way you can access